 Because processing protein with acids is cheaper, of course.

-If you decide a whey protein supplement is best for you, I recommend choosing one that’s organic, from grass-fed cows, and raw or cold processed.
+If you decide a whey protein supplement is best for you, I recommend choosing one that’s from grass-fed cows, cold processed, and has zero sugar and as few ingredients as possible.

-What if you can’t tolerate milk-based products or prefer plant-based proteins though?
-How are those processed?
+What if you can’t tolerate milk-based products or prefer plant-based protein powders though?

 Many of the supposedly-healthy plant proteins used in supplements and packaged foods today are processed using hexane, a petroleum-based neurotoxin.
 Using hexane is an efficient and highly profitable way for food manufacturers to remove oil from plants and separate the protein.

-If you decide a plant protein powder is a better option for you, look forthat are cold processed and “enzymatically sprouted,” which means all-natural enzymes are used rather than chemicals to separate the protein from the plant.
+If you decide a plant protein powder is a better option for you, look for plant-based protein powders that are organic and “enzymatically sprouted,” which means all-natural enzymes are used rather than chemicals to separate the protein from the plant.

-Also, sprouting grains used in plant-based powders (e.g., rice, pea, amaranth), including B vitamins, vitamin C, folate, ﬁber, and essential amino acids often lacking in grains, such as lysine.
+Also, sprouting grains used in plant-based powders (e.g., rice, pea, amaranth) increases many of the plants’ key nutrients, including B vitamins, vitamin C, folate, ﬁber, and essential amino acids often lacking in grains, such as lysine.
 Sprouted grains may also be less allergenic to those with grain sensitivities.

 Who Should Take Protein Powder?